steinbergmedia/vst3_dev_portal/src/pages/VST+3+Licensing/Usage+guidelines.md

 ## 3. Claiming of compatibility

-Statements such as “compatible with 64-bit **VST**” are permitted under the following conditions:
+Statements such as “Compatible with 64-bit **VST**” are permitted under the following conditions:
-  - The product is in fact compatible and was developed using the **VST** 3 SDK.
+  - The product is in fact compatible and was developed using the **VST SDK**.
   - The **VST Compatible Logo** is shown near the claim, on the same page or surface.

 ## 4. Use on websites